A-Level Geography Plate Tectonics Revision Notes

 Master A-Level Geography Plate Tectonics using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Plate tectonics is the theory that explains the movement of the Earth's lithosphere, which is divided into tectonic plates.
+Plate tectonics is the theory that explains the movement of the Earth's lithosphere, which is divided into several tectonic plates.
 These plates float on the semi-fluid asthenosphere and interact at their boundaries, leading to geological phenomena such as earthquakes, volcanic activity, and mountain building.

 Key Concepts